IATI/IATI-Dashboard/CHECKLIST.rst

 There is room on the homepage for notices.

+There is a forum on support.iatistandard.org for consultation about the Dashboard Publishing Statistics tabs - http://support.iatistandard.org/forums/21204695-Dashboard-Publishing-Statistics

-Nothing else is in place.
+Nothing more general is in place.

 Users should be able to communicate with us about our code
 ----------------------------------------------------------